faizpuru/ha-pilot-wire-climate/README.md

 [![fr](https://img.shields.io/badge/lang-fr-blue.svg)](https://github.com/faizpuru/ha-pilot-wire-climate/blob/master/README-fr.md)

 ## Overview
-This Home Assistant integration simplifies the setup of pilot wire modules for heating systems, providing seamless conversion of multiple entities (e.g., `select` and `power`) into a unified `climate` entity.
+This Home Assistant integration simplifies the setup of pilot wire modules for heating systems, providing seamless conversion of multiple entities (`select` and `power`) into a unified `climate` entity.
 An optional temperature `sensor` entity can also be added.
 This integration is ideal for controlling pilot wire heating modules, enabling streamlined control and monitoring of heating states.

 ### Key Features
 - Converts `select` and `power` entities into a single `climate` entity.